Juuune/World_Weather_Analysis/README.md

 ### Overview

 #### Background and purpose of the analysis
-Our clent help answering a question: How might we provide real-time suggestions for our client’s ideal vacation spot?
-My first task was to define what you meant by “ideal.”
+To help answering a question: How might we provide real-time suggestions for the ideal vacation spot?
+My first task was to define what we meant by “ideal”
-So, over lots of considerations it's defined "that were (1) within a given range of latitude and longitude and that (2) provided the right kind of weather for the client.
+So, over lots of considerations it's defined that were (1) within a given range of latitude and longitude and that (2) provided the right kind of weather for the customers.

 #### Techniques used
 - Python with pandas, numpy and scipy.stats for data analysis <br/>